OutSystems/docs-product/src/managing-the-applications-lifecycle/containers/app-run.md

 * [Deploying an Application to a Docker Container](<app-run-docker.md>)
 * [Deploying an Application to Pivotal Cloud Foundry](<app-run-pcf.md>)

-You can also check [how to automate the deployment process](<app-run-automate.md>) using an automated deployment tool.

 </div>

 ## The two deployment stages